Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         ### 4. Merchandise

-        - This section features a bespoke colouring-in birthday card from parents to their spoilt son wrapped around an ai generated image showcasing the differents types of merchandise we can tailor-make for a client.
+        - This section features a bespoke colouring-in birthday card from parents to their spoilt son wrapped around an AI generated image showcasing the different types of merchandise we can tailor-make for a client.

         ### **Contact Page**:

-        - This features a lovely, colourful background image and a contact form.
+        - This features a lovely, colourful, surreal background image and a contact form.

     -   ## Icons